 In “The Perfect Pitch,” Jon Steele says, “most presenters start with the slides, and then treat what they are going to say simply as an exercise in linkage.
 The unfortunate consequence of this is that the presenter is reduced to a supporting role.
 To all presenters, I say this: YOU are the presentation.”

 That’s easy to say if you’re as big as Steve Jobs.
-But you don’t have to be famous to put on a gripping and persuasive presentation.
+But you don’t have to be famous to put on a gripping and persuasive Powerpoint presentation.
 You just have to change the process and forget about Powerpoint until you’re three-quarters of the way through.

 So tell the story.
 Write it down.
 Flesh it out and practice it before you ever open Powerpoint.

 Make things clear!
 When you throw a bunch of data up on a slide, you’re not making things more clear, you’re just adding confusion.

 You had to plan the flow of the presentation.
-You had to know what the most important points were.
-And you were forced to boil it down until there was nothing left but the absolutely most powerful, relevant points for the slides.
-Then you’d cover the rest of the stuff in your speech.
+You had to know the most important points and you were forced to boil it down until there was absolutely nothing else left.
+Then you’d cover the rest of the detials in your speech.

 Powerpoint makes it too easy to add slides and overwhelm people with charts and graphs.
 The technological tool has become a crutch that hobbles great communication.
 Got an idea?
 Just jump right into PowerPoint and start creating slides.

-Another unfortunate side effect of PowerPoint is lousy, truncated writing.
+Another unfortunate side effect of PowerPoint is lousy, truncated speaking.
 People think they have to limit their words to fit the slides.
 And what they.
 End up with.
 Is choppy.
 Confusing.
 Information.
 That doesn’t.
 Flow.
 Or Communicate.
 Much of anything.

 If you write the script first and then use PowerPoint slides as visual aids to drive home the main points, you won’t have that problem.
 You’ll be speaking from a coherent, human, story-based script, not reading random bullet points right off the slides.